MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

 ## Uninstalling

 > [!NOTE]
-> Before uninstalling Microsoft Defender for Endpoint on macOS, please offboard per [Offboard non-Windows devices](configure-endpoints-non-windows.md).
+> Before uninstalling Microsoft Defender for Endpoint on macOS, offboard each device per [Offboard non-Windows devices](configure-endpoints-non-windows.md).

 There are several ways to uninstall Microsoft Defender for Endpoint on macOS.
 Although centrally managed uninstallation is available on JAMF, it's not yet available for Microsoft Intune.